BusyBee15/Computer-Graphics-Lab-Programs/README.md

 6. Design and develop a program using OpenGL to create two windows.
 Draw a rectangle of specified width and height by setting four colors to its corners in the first window.
 In the second window, draw the same **rectangle and spin** it continously.
 Use the double buffer concept.

-7. Write a program to create a color cube and spin it using OpenGL transformations.
+7. Write a program to create a **color cube and spin** it using OpenGL transformations.
 The output must be adjusted suitably when the window is resized or moved to a new position.

+8. Write a program to fill any given 2D polygon using **Scan-line area filling** algorithm